lawsocsg/lawsoc-clinic-manual/docs/bankruptcy-and-insolvency.md

 A creditor who has been disclosed as a creditor by the debtor will receive a notice from the OA to file a proof of debt against the debtor.
-A creditor may also conduct a search at a fee of S$6 via www.isis.gov.sg on an individual to check if an individual is on the Scheme.
+A creditor may also conduct a search at a fee of S\$6 via www.isis.gov.sg on an individual to check if an individual is on the Scheme.

 **How does a creditor file a claim against a debtor?**

-Creditors can file their proof of debt electronically online [88]_ for a prescribed fee of S$5.
-Alternatively, creditors may download the Proof of Debt form online [89]_ and submit it manually to The Insolvency and Public Trustee’s Office, 45 Maxwell Road, #07-11, The URA Centre (East Wing), Singapore 069118 for a prescribed fee of S$8.
+Creditors can file their proof of debt electronically online[^7] for a prescribed fee of S\$5.
+Alternatively, creditors may download the Proof of Debt form online[^8] and submit it manually to The Insolvency and Public Trustee’s Office, 45 Maxwell Road, \#07-11, The URA Centre (East Wing), Singapore 069118 for a prescribed fee of S\$8.

 **Does a creditor need to attend the first meeting with the debtor?**